haxtheweb/edtechjoker/draft-outline.md

 ## Week 7 - Docker
 ## Tuesday
 - What is it?
 Who uses it (everyone... or something similar)?
 Why we need it?
+- We'll spin up several apps on play with docker
 ## Thursday
 - We'll deploy a news App using "Play with Docker"
 ## Homework / Lab